cyborgr2333/devops-bootcamp-project-/README.md

 Server Role - Private IP - Description
+Web Server,
+10.0.0.5,
-Web Server,10.0.0.5,The target node running Node Exporter to broadcast system metrics.
+The target node running Node Exporter to broadcast system metrics.

+Ansible Controller,
+.0.0.135,
-Ansible Controller,10.0.0.135,The orchestration engine used to automate software installation and configuration.
+The orchestration engine used to automate software installation and configuration.

+Monitoring Server,
+10.0.0.136,
-Monitoring Server,10.0.0.136,"The central hub hosting Prometheus, Grafana, and the Cloudflare Tunnel agent."
+"The central hub hosting Prometheus, Grafana, and the Cloudflare Tunnel agent."

 Key Features
 Automated Deployment: Used Ansible playbooks to ensure consistent installation of Prometheus, Grafana, and Node Exporter across all nodes.